 I really should get out more.
 I should probably shop more.
 (But I probably won't.)

-I know this to b20161203_191656e true since the most exciting thing that happened this past week (except for the cat dangling by one foot from high in the Christmas tree) was finding out that The Vitamin Shoppe not only carries Dr. Brommer's Castile Soap, but that Dr. Brommer himself (is there such a person?) has rose scented liquid soap.
+I know this to be true since the most exciting thing that happened this past week (except for the cat dangling by one foot from high in the Christmas tree) was finding out that The Vitamin Shoppe not only carries Dr. Brommer's Castile Soap, but that Dr. Brommer himself (is there such a person?) has rose scented liquid soap.

 My heart nearly left my chest.
 I can not tell you how thrilled I was!
 This was even more exciting than finding the aisle with the soap only to realize that they had more than the overly large size which was the only size HEB carried.
 So, when I found the rose soap, I was already riding a high since I was not going to be forced to shell out $10 for a bottle of soap that lasted me months.